-- Review, negotiation and acceptance of research awards on behalf of the College
+- Review, negotiation and formal acceptance of research awards on behalf of the College

-- Initial award set-up on the College’s finance system (ICIS) and subsequent updates to award details/status and budget
+- Initial award set-up on the College’s finance system (ICIS) and subsequent updates to award details, status and budget

 - Financial approval of research funded staff adverts, appointments and contractual changes and the management of related staff charging processes